 Fixture Type ⇔ SHOWERS

-Showers can be any size or shape, and can be made of fiberglass, acrylic, or cultured marble like the ones shown in the picture below.
-Updated showers are usually made of tile or stone, so having a shower made of cultured marble, acrylic, or fiberglass can really date a bathroom.
+Showers can be any size or shape, and can be made of fiberglass, acrylic, or cultured marble.
+Today's updated showers are usually made of tile or stone, so having a shower made of cultured marble, acrylic, or fiberglass can really date a bathroom.
 Refinishing to the rescue!
 Shower refinishing will instantly update the look of those old cultured marble, fiberglass, and acrylic showers - without tearing them out!
 To get you an estimate, we will need pictures and measurements for the length and width of the shower walls, as well as the dimensions of the shower floor.

 You'll notice there are no dark colors offered because we do not refinish in dark colors.
 That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.